Year 2000 problem: Fringe group responses

 In the aftermath, it became clear that leaders of these fringe groups and churches had manufactured fears of apocalyptic outcomes to manipulate their followers into dramatic scenes of mass repentance or renewed commitment to their groups, as well as urging additional giving of funds.
 The Baltimore Sun claimed this in their article "Apocalypse Now – Y2K spurs fears", noting the increased call for repentance in the populace in order to avoid God's wrath.
 Christian leader Col Stringer wrote, "Fear-creating writers sold over 45 million books citing every conceivable catastrophe from civil war, planes dropping from the sky to the end of the civilized world as we know it.
 Reputable preachers were advocating food storage and a "head for the caves" mentality.
 No banks failed, no planes crashed, no wars or civil war started.
 And yet not one of these prophets of doom has ever apologized for their scare-mongering tactics."
 Critics argue that some prominent North American Christian ministries and leaders generated huge personal and corporate profits through sales of Y2K preparation kits, generators, survival guides, published prophecies and a wide range of other associated merchandise, such as Christian journalist Rob Boston in his article "False Prophets, Real Profits."
 However, Pat Robertson, founder of the global Christian Broadcasting Network, gave equal time to pessimists and optimists alike and granted that people should at least expect "serious disruptions".

 Cost

-The total cost of the work done in preparation for Y2K likely surpassed US$300 billion ($ billion as of May 2025, once inflation is taken into account).
+The total cost of the work done in preparation for Y2K likely surpassed US$300 billion ($ billion as of May 2025, adjusted for inflation).
 IDC calculated that the US spent an estimated $134 billion ($ billion) preparing for Y2K, and another $13 billion ($ billion) fixing problems in 2000 and 2001.
 Worldwide, $308 billion ($ billion) was estimated to have been spent on Y2K remediation.